 2. Set the parameters according to Tables 4.5.6.1.1.4.1-3 and 4.5.6.1.1.5-1.
 Propagation conditions are set according to Annex C clauses C.2.2.

+3. The SS shall transmit an RRCConnectionReconfiguration message releasing the dedicated configuration of the initialDownlinkBWP and the initialUplinkBWP.
+This message also configures 2 different UE-specific bandwidth parts, BWP-1 and BWP-2, and indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to Table 4.5.6.1.1.4.3-2.

+4. The UE shall transmit an RRCConnectionReconfigurationComplete message.

-3. The SS shall send a DCI format 1_1 command for PSCell DL BWP switch.
+5. The SS shall send a DCI format 1_1 command for PSCell DL BWP switch.

-4. The UE shall receive the DCI format 1_1 command in PSCell's slot # denoted i, then T1 starts and the UE switch its bandwidth part from BWP-1 to BWP-2:
+6. The UE shall receive the DCI format 1_1 command in PSCell's slot # denoted i, then T1 starts and the UE switch its bandwidth part from BWP-1 to BWP-2: